digitalyoshixi/zettelkasten/content/Philosophy/Brain Criterion.md

 tags:
   - philosophy
 aliases:
-  - Psychological theory of Identity
+  - Psychological Theory of Identity
 ---
-$A = B \Longleftrightarrow A \text{ has the same brain as } B$
+$A = B \Longleftrightarrow A \text{ has the same brain as } B$ We almost believe physical identity is related to [[Consciousness]].